 Usability is Corona's strongest weapon, as Corona is one of the easiest to learn render engines.
 Its setup is really as simple as pressing “Render”.
 Most new users will learn Corona in just one day, and fall in love with it over the next few.

 Rendering by Dmitry Grankin

-Our mission with Corona Renderer is to liberate users from the technical, unnatural process that rendering was in the past.
-We are constantly trying to simplify the creative process by removing or hiding any unnecessary technical settings, so artists can focus on their vision.
+Corona Renderer's mission is to liberate users from the technical, unnatural process that rendering was in the past.
+The Developers are constantly trying to simplify the creative process by removing or hiding any unnecessary technical settings, so artists can focus on their vision.
 The era of studying manuals and sampling tweaking is over.
 Just press render and let Corona do its magic

 Rendering by Dmitry Grankin

 Corona Renderer was developed in tight cooperation with the artist community